Dev-Farhan/musicbrainz-search-app/README.md

 ## 📖 Usage

-* **Search Artists:** Enter an artist name in the search bar then click on search icon.
+* **Search Artists:** Enter an artist name in the search bar then click on the search icon.
 * **Show Releases:** Click "Show releases" to fetch release details.
 * **Add to Favourites:** Click the ⭐ icon to save an artist.
 * **View Favourites:** Go to the **Favourites** page to see saved artists.